 It was followed by a stay at my friend Betty’s (author, weaver, traveler, trekking and textiles tour leader, mountain climber, tree farmer, blueberry farmer……!!) home in Washington state.
 There I got to meet up with one of Betty’s friends, Judith, whom I had met at the Tinkuy in Peru in 2010, as well as with Bobbie who is in the Ravelry group.

 This chapter finished in San Francisco after having spent about ten days at my backstrap weaving friend Janet’s farm in Humboldt County California.
-Janet arranged two get-togethers to weave with students from my classes this last spring.
+Janet arranged two get-togethers with weavers I had met last spring.

 This trip has been about many things, one of which was meeting new people and putting faces to online acquaintances…

-This was the first US conference at which I have taught and it was wonderful.
-Apart from being in one place with over five hundred enthusiastic weavers, I loved the venue, the dorms, the food, my fourth floor classroom with the view of Bellingham Bay, and all the fun details that the committee had gone to so much trouble to include.
+This was a wonderful conference.
+Apart from being in one place with over five hundred enthusiastic weavers, I loved the venue, the dorms, the food, our fourth floor weaving room with the view of Bellingham Bay, and all the fun details that the committee had gone to so much trouble to include.
 I can’t imagine that these events can get any better than this one!

 Marilyn was one of them.

-She took two of my workshops, was a committee member, taught four classes of her own and was a whirl of energy.
-She seems to have an endless collection of beautiful ethnic textiles to wear and I looked forward to seeing what she would be wearing in my class each day.
+She wove with me on several days, was a committee member, taught four classes and was a whirl of energy.
+She seems to have an endless collection of beautiful ethnic textiles to wear and I looked forward to seeing what she would be wearing each day.

 At the final banquet, we were asked to wear something handwoven.
 So, there you see Marilyn in a gorgeous Guatemalan huipil.
 I simply draped the Bhutan-inspired scarf that I wove around my shoulders.

-The West Side Story is also about meeting some of my online friends from the various backstrap weaving groups as well as reconnecting with students from past teaching tours.
+The West Side Story is also about meeting some of my online friends from the various backstrap weaving groups as well as reconnecting with weavers from past visits.